 7. Our apartment.

 Living in our beautiful little apartment in Elizabeth Bay with a sun-drenched kitchen and little study where I get to write.
-The fact that ‘Elizabeth’ is the name of our neighborhood makes it all the more comforting for me.
+The fact that ‘Elizabeth’ is the name of our neighbourhood makes it all the more comforting for me.
 It really is a dream come true to have this place.

 8. Smiling strangers.